 - For a review on microsporidian genomics and evolution: Corradi N. 2015.
 Annual Review of Microbiology

-- Detection of atypical nuclear complexity and dispersion patterns in pathogens of honey-bees: Pelin A. et. al. 2015.
+- Detection of atypical nuclear complexity and human driven dispersion in honeybee pathogens: Pelin A. et. al. 2015.
 Environmental Microbiology.

 - Discovery of unusual gene-acquisitions in vertebrate parasites: Selman M. et al. 2011.
 Current Biology.